 Riverside Bankruptcy in Divorce Lawyer

 Any divorce can be an emotionally challenging issue for the spouses involved.
 Some divorces take a significant financial toll, as well.
 When a marriage ends, the couple’s financial status can quickly take a nosedive, and it’s not uncommon for divorcing individuals to face bankruptcy proceedings in tandem with their divorce cases.
-At the Law Offices of Catherine A. Schwartz, we understand how challenging issues like these can be and want to help you settle your divorce’s financial matters as completely as possible.
+At the Law Offices of Schwartz & Godbey, we understand how challenging issues like these can be and want to help you settle your divorce’s financial matters as completely as possible.

 Bankruptcy is an often-misunderstood legal process that can help an individual or company restructure or eliminate outstanding debts they are unable to pay.
 Some people fall to bankruptcy due to issues beyond their control, such as expensive medical treatment, loss of a job, or natural disasters.
 If you are facing divorce and the possibility of filing for bankruptcy, it is very likely that you will need to file for bankruptcy jointly with your spouse while simultaneously navigating divorce proceedings.
 If so, it is essential to have a San Bernardino divorce attorney assist you with your forthcoming legal proceedings.